 Discussion must take place with the patient and their relatives or carers or advocate.
-The Code of Practice states that "...when consideration is being given to LTS wherever appropriate, the views of the person's family and carers should be elicited and taken into account..."
+The Code of Practice states that "...when consideration is being given to long-term segregation, wherever appropriate, the views of the person's family and carers should be elicited and taken into account..."
 (MHA CoP, para 26.150).

-21. Long -Term Segregation environment:
+21. Long - Term Segregation environment: